irinadrapic/moviesDashboard/README.md

 # moviesDashboard

-Project topic: Movie Search & Filter Dashboard
+Project topic: Movie Search & Recommender System

 Project Description: For our project we would like to build a front-end dashboard that would allow a user to search and filter movie data through various filters.
-By selecting filters (i.e. provided in a drop-down menu) the dashboard will automatically create visualizations such as:
-- showing the average ratings of movies within a genre over a specified period of time (line graph)
-- plotting where movies were filmed on a map using Leaflet
-- searching for actor stats such as actors in the most movies, actors in the most movies that have won awards, actors with the longest careers - this could be done with D3 to account for multiple axis options
-For our data sources we plan to use OMDb API and/or scraping Rotten Tomatoes
+Then using NLP machine learning methods, based on the users search the site should output movies that are similar to the one that you have entered into the search.

-Project team: Eric, Quan, Valerie, Irina
+Team members: Eric, Valerie, Irina

+Division of Tasks:
+Val: (NLP)
+-  100 movies to get descriptions
+-  run descriptions through spacy
+Eric: (NLP)
+- find synonyms using thesaurus api
+- match # synonyms to # synonyms

+Irina:
+- create front-end
+- integrate search function
+- pull machine learning results into front end